The Refugees (short story collection): "The Other Man"

-Liem, an eighteen-year-old refugee, arrives at the San Francisco International Airport and meets his sponsor Parrish Coyne and Marcus Chan, Parrish's lover.
+Liem, an eighteen-year-old refugee, arrives at the San Francisco International Airport and meets his sponsor Parrish Coyne and Marcus Chan, Parrish's lover from Hong Kong.
 After trading greetings, they drive him to their house in the Mission District.
-At first, Liem is uncomfortable with Parrish and Marcus's lifestyle and considers calling his refugee service contact, but instead, he slowly adapts.
+At first, Liem is uncomfortable with Parrish and Marcus's relationship and considers calling his refugee service contact, but instead, he slowly adapts.
 He also starts working at a liquor store to earn money and uses his downtime to study and write to his parents.

 When Parrish goes on a business trip, Liem and Marcus begin to bond.
-They eat dim sum together and talk about their lives.
-Liem also eventually says "I love you" to Marcus, who feels that the words are superficial.
-When Liem receives a reply from his father, he is at first reluctant to read it, even at Marcus's insistence.
+They eat dim sum together and Marcus reveals he was disowned by his father due to his sexuality.
+When Liem receives a letter from his father, he is at first reluctant to read it, even at Marcus's insistence.
 A little later, they have sex.
-Afterward, when Marcus is asleep, Liem answers a short phone call from Parrish before reading the reply from his father, who asks him to "live a correct life."
+When Marcus is asleep, Liem answers a phone call from Parrish before reading the reply from his father, who asks him to "live a correct life."
 From behind one of the house windows, he catches sight of two men.
 They turn to face him and the three of them share a fleeting moment together.